NEW: Texts, letters with eventual abductor "weren't anything bad," Hannah Anderson says

-Hannah was seen with DiMaggio in his car about 20 hours before he allegedly set fire to his house, police said.
+Hannah was seen in a car with DiMaggio about 20 hours before he allegedly set fire to his house, police said Tuesday.

-The two were in his blue Nissan Versa just after midnight August 4, the San Diego County Sheriff’s Department said.
-They were spotted at a U.S. Border Patrol checkpoint, according to Jan Caldwell, a spokeswoman for the San Diego County Sheriff’s Department.
+The two were seen in DiMaggio’s blue Nissan Versa just after midnight Sunday, August 4, said San Diego County Sheriff’s Department spokeswoman Jan Caldwell.
+She confirmed reporting from the Los Angeles Times that the two were spotted at a U.S. Border Patrol checkpoint.

-Caldwell did not say what the two were doing together or whether Hannah was with DiMaggio voluntarily.
+Caldwell did not say what the two were doing together, or if Hannah Anderson was with DiMaggio voluntarily.

 CNN was unable to get an Anderson family response to this revelation.

-The same document says that a fire was reported later that night at DiMaggio’s two-story log cabin and a detached garage in Boulevard, California.
+The same document says that a fire was reported at around 8 p.m. later that day at DiMaggio’s two-story log cabin and a detached garage in Boulevard, California.

-After battling the fire, authorities found the bodies of Hannah’s mother and brother.
+After battling the fire, authorities found the bodies of the teenager’s mother, Christina Anderson, and Ethan.

 An affidavit claimed that both had been “tortured and killed” by DiMaggio, who then set his home and garage ablaze.

-Contents of the letters and the handwritten note were not revealed.
+Contents of the letters and the handwritten note were not revealed in the affidavit.